syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Customize table summary calculation

-SfDataGrid provides support to customize the summary calculation.
-You can be overriding the `DataGridSource.calculateSummaryColumn` method to write custom logic for your custom summary calculation.
-The `summaryColumn` parameter will be null for the spanned table summary column.
+You can write the custom logic for the summary calculation by overriding the `calculateSummaryValue` method from `DataGridSource` class.
+The `summaryColumn` parameter will be null for the summary cells for the spanned summary columns.

-The following example demonstrates how to customize the summary calculation to find one employee's salary.
+The following example demonstrates how to customize the summary calculation to find standard deviation for the salaries of all the employees.

 {% tabs %}
 {% highlight Dart %}